hyp3r5pace/Machine-learning-lab/README.md

 # Assignment 3

 Implementation of a linear regression algorithm to approximate a one variable and multivariable function.
 Illustration of training done using both least square method and gradient descent is present. <br>
-Implementing and training a linear regression model on **Boston Housing dataset** to predict the outcome of house prices
+Implementing and training a linear regression model on **Boston Housing dataset** to predict the house prices